A message from CEO Richard Harding

 This work focusses on three key areas: improving risk and governance to meet community and regulatory expectations; improving performance, particularly getting injured workers back to work sooner and reducing internal costs; and driving an accountable culture.

-In recent months, more than 20 major initiatives have been undertaken.
+In recent months, many major initiatives have been undertaken.
 But we're not stopping there.
-Our multi-year remediation plan will create organisation-wide, lasting change that will strengthen our schemes for the future, and deliver better results for the people and businesses of NSW.
+Our multi-year remediation plan, made up of 40 initiatives, will create organisation-wide, lasting change that will strengthen our schemes for the future, and deliver better results for the people and businesses of NSW.